Skip to content

 Does third-party only insurance cover you for theft?

-No, third-party insurance won’t usually cover theft.
-To get greater protection, you should consider third-party, fire and theft, or comprehensive car insurance policies.
+No, third-party insurance doesn’t cover theft.
+But you could be covered if you choose third-party, fire and theft, or comprehensive car insurance.

 Is it legal to drive with third-party insurance?